-I have also made it my point of duty to create content around this visa that would be helpful to both current and future applicants, I have also opened my doors to providing consultation and guidance to people interested in this visa.
+I have also made it my point of duty to create content around this visa that would be helpful to both current and future applicants, I have also opened my doors to providing guidances where neccesary to prospective applicants.

 From when I got endorsed in 2017, a lot has changed in the Tier 1 Exceptional Talent Visa guidance and process and it is understandable because things like these cannot be set in stone.

 When I applied in 2017, the stage 1 fee was £287 and stage 2 fee was $393 (I couldn’t find the exact £ figure and I do not not want to convert the dollars to pounds with today’s rate).
 I just checked the application document and saw that I applied for stage 2 the following day after I got my endorsement letter email.
 That is funny to me because it shows how excited I was and how hungry I was to leave Nigeria to London.

 As of March 18 2019, the stage 1 fee is now £456 while the stage 2 fee is £152.

 The stage 1 is the stage where you apply to get endorsed while the stage 2 is the stage where you apply for your visa once you’ve been endorsed.

 There has clearly been an increase in fee in just one year and I envision that it will gradually increase as the years go by but the fee is still very very reasonable considering the impact this endorsement / visa will have in the applicant’s life and career.
 Its worth every penny.